Hi! I'm Peter.

 I've worked with big corporations, jet-setting for campaigns that looked glamorous on LinkedIn, but could not find a way to actually do anything about the things I felt and experienced.

-It’s not really supposed to look “pretty,” but rather “alive.”
-While some days it’s a love letter to my heritage; other days it’s screaming into the void (but in a decorative way, if you know what i mean).
+It’s not really supposed to look pretty, but rather alive.
+While some days it’s a love letter to my heritage; other days it’s screaming into the void.
+In a decorative way, if you know what I mean.

 Mostly, it’s me saying that You can love where you’re from without being trapped by it; You can fall apart, rethink yourself and make something beautiful of it.